chrisseto/Quick-Silver/README.md

 	shield around player
 	breaks and kills on touch
 -Blast
-	Shoots a project tile in the direction of the player goes until completely off screen
+	Shoots a projectile in the direction of the player goes until completely off screen
 -Pulse
 	super power up